Offaly Solicitors, Thomas W Enright Solicitors

 Stamp Duty Rates on Residential Property

-The rates of stamp duty applicable to instruments executed on or after 8 December 2010 is set out in the following table
+The rates of stamp duty applicable to a transfer of residential property executed on or after 8 December 2010 is set out in the following table

 Aggregate Consideration